skippyfox/fursvp/README.md

 - Third-party payment integration for ticket purchases

 ## How do I get started?
 How can I help?
 If you're reading this is the first part of 2020, this source is not yet functional!
 We could probably use some help!
 If you'd like to be a contributor, well, THANKS!
 Having outside help is the biggest reasons this project is open source.
 Check the Issues section to see what's still needed.

 You'll likely want to have a copy of Visual Studio handy to get started.
+You can work against a Google Firestore database by copying your service account key to %appdata%\Microsoft\UserSecrets\fursvp\firestore.json.

 We don't have an established set of Contributing Guidelines yet, but we do have a [Code of Conduct](CODE_OF_CONDUCT.md). [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)